Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-Abusing notation slightly, we now temporarily regard $D$ as the \emph{rectified diagram} constructed in~\cite[Section~3]{Wise:QCH}.
-This means that certain square ladders are regarded as single (rectangular) $2$--cells, cone-cells are regarded as single cells, and the remaining parts of the diagram are $2$--cells (formed by ignoring non-boundary $1$--cells in certain square subdiagrams) called \emph{shards}.
-Angles are assigned to corners according to the \emph{split-angling} of~\cite[Section~3]{Wise:QCH}.
+Abusing notation slightly, we now temporarily regard $D$ as the \emph{rectified diagram} from Remark~\ref{rem:rectification_and_angling}.
+This means that certain square ladders are regarded as single (rectangular) $2$--cells, cone-cells are regarded as single 2--cells, and the remaining parts of the diagram are $2$--cells (formed by ignoring non-boundary $1$--cells in certain square subdiagrams) called \emph{shards}.
+Angles are assigned to corners according to the \emph{split-angling} discussed above.

-\textbf{Applying the ladder theorem:} By Theorem~\ref{thm:ladder_thm}, either $D$ is a ladder, so assertion~\eqref{item:ladder} holds, and we are done, or $D$ has at least $3$ ``features of positive curvature'' -- spurs, generalized corners, or shells -- along $\boundary_pD$.
-We assume the latter.

-\textbf{Applying the Greendlinger lemma:} By Theorem~\ref{thm:Greendlinger}, $D$ has at least $3$ features of positive curvature along the boundary, \emph{each of which} is a shell, a spur, or a generalized corner.
+\textbf{Applying the Greendlinger lemma:} By Theorem~\ref{thm:Greendlinger}, either $D$ is a single vertex, a single cone-cell, a ladder, or $D$ has at least $3$ features of positive curvature -- spurs, generalised corners, or shells -- along $\boundary_pD$.
+In either of the first three cases, assertion~\eqref{item:ladder} holds.
+So, assume that $D$ has at least $3$ features of positive curvature along the boundary, \emph{each of which} is a shell, a spur, or a generalized corner.